hansemro/hyak_docs_scripts/tutorials/gui.md

 graphical desktop environment (via X11 forwarding or VNC), and basic troubleshooting steps.

+Follow this tutorial by fulfilling the requirements in [Setup](# Setup) and selecting one of the three methods of reaching a graphial user interface:

+1. Running GUI applications with X11-Forwarding (w/o desktop environment).

+2. Running desktop environment with X11-Forwarding.

+3. (Advanced) Running desktop environment with VNC.

+4. (Recommended) Running desktop environment with VNC using scripts.

+The last (VNC) method can survive disconnects from the server since the X server is running on Hyak.
+Because of this and that VNC method achieves lower latency, VNC method is preferred for general use.

 ## Setup

 In general, users will need the following: